endersonmaia/matrix-synapse-diskspace-janitor/ReadMe.md

 In fact, probably helps explain why `state_groups_state` gets hundreds of millions of rows and takes up so much disk space: Nothing ever deletes from it!!

+We did come up with some shell scripts to handle this, but it was an annoying recurring manual maintenance burden.
+Due to the [complicated, multi-step nature of the cleanup process](https://picopublish.sequentialread.com/files/matrix-manual-room-bonk.txt),  I ended up creating an application to handle it instead of continuing to try to script it.
+Yes, its probably overkill, but it was fun.
+And who knows, maybe it can be useful to someone else.